al11588/SupremeScraper/README.md

 SupremeScraper
 ==============

-A Python Scrapper that uses Scrapy.
+A Python Scrapper that uses the Scrapy Python Library.
 I created it to scrap links from the Supreme website.